sanity-io/sanity/packages/@sanity/cli/templates/quickstart/README.md

 # Sanity Studio

-Congratulations, you have now installed the Sanity Content Studio, an open source real-time content editing environment connected to the Sanity backend.
+Congratulations, you have now installed Sanity Studio, an open source real-time content editing environment connected to the Sanity Content Lake backend.

 Now you can do the following things: